 Horses not necessary

-Many disputes that occur in what we could call broadly the equestrian world, do not depend for their subject matter on being connected to equestrian activities.
+Many disputes that occur in what we could call broadly the equestrian world, do not depend for their subject matter on being directly connected to equestrian activities.
 They may be claims for damages for personal injury, breach of contract, stopping up a right of way, or trespass.